tahaafg20/D2-JS/README.md

 4. Restart VS Code

 It will highlight instantly your syntax errors / style offenses in VS Code.
-Picking up the JavaScript syntax after Ruby may be tricky, so this should help you **a lot**.
+Picking up the JavaScript syntax after Ruby may be trickier, so this should help you **a lot**.

 ## Navigation